Causes of foreign exchange rate fluctuations: changes in the interest rate

 The Relationship Between Interest Rates and Exchange Rates

 Conversely, when a country lowers its interest rates, it becomes less attractive to foreign investors.
-Investors may move their capital to countries with higher interest rates.
-This outflow of capital reduces the demand for the country's currency, leading to a depreciation of the exchange rate.
+Capital may flow out of the country, leading to a decrease in demand for its currency and a subsequent depreciation.

 Illustrative Table